Intellectual Property Examples: Everything You Need to Know

 To maintain the force of the patent, the inventor must pay fees due at 3 1/2, 7 1/2, and 11 1/2 years after the patent grant.
 The total amount of maintenance fees for a small entity, such as an independent inventor, is $4,430, while for others the total is $8,860.

 When spending considerable money on a product, applying for a patent is one of the only ways that pharmaceutical companies can protect the company's investments.
-Without a patent, any other company could manufacture an exact replica of the drug.
+Without a patent, any other company could manufacture a replica of the drug.
 In March 2011, the U.S. Senate passed The America Invents Act, one of the most significant changes to patent law in the last century.

 The final details of the laws are still under review, but the purpose is to change what makes an idea patentable.
 The act also increases the protections for the first person or company to file for a patent.
 Critics of the act believe that the regulation may be biased toward larger companies with more funds available to patent ideas quickly.
 Those on the opposite side believe that patents and other forms of protection restrict free trade and economic growth